 Chur ch Name/City/State

-Name e

 e

+e

-lly.
-Keep all information for the student's red ne registration system by the registration dea · ·
+ork for this event is done locally.
+Keep all information for the student's records.
+Registration must be pleted and verified in the online registration system by the registration deadline.

 DO NOT MAIL ANYTHING TO THE NATIONAL SERVICE CENTER.

-Checl klist for verification:
+Chec klist for verification:

-1. 3 songs led at least two tim nes each for a minimum of 10 songs led.
+1. 3 songs led at least two times each for a minimum of 10 songs led.

-4 songs led at least two tin nes each for a minimum of 15 songs led.
+4 songs led at least two times each for a minimum of 15 songs led.

-5 songs led at least two tin nes each for a minimum of 20 songs led.
+5 songs led at least two times each for a minimum of 20 songs led.

-2. Log (including dates, title s, places, audiences, and adult signature)
+2. Log (including dates, titles, places, audiences, and adult signature)

-3. Evaluators' sheets (at least t 2 - initial and final)
+3. Evaluators' sheets (at least 2 - initial and final)

-I am v verifying and agree that (Name of Student)
+I am verifying and agree that from (Name of Student) has completed all requirements for

-(Name of Student)

-has completed all requirements for or

 ((Congregation/ City/State)

-Year- Round Songs of Praise and ha as earned a award.
+Year- -Round Songs of Praise and has earned a award.

 (Bronze, Silver, Gold)

 Verifying Adult:

 Printed Name:

 Title:

-It is the adult's responsibility to er nsure that
+It is the adult's responsibility to ensure that

-honesty and integrity are maintain ned in this
+honesty and integrity are maintained in this

 event.